hfolcot/lyrics-finder/README.md

 Whilst testing, there was an interesting issue encountered where no lyrics were being returned for any song containing double or single quote marks.
-On investigation it appeared that the issue was caused by the function trying to pass a song name into a new function (getLyrics), but when quotes were present in the song name, it was reading this as the end of the parameter and erroring because there was no closing parenthesis.
-This was resolved by editing getLyrics (renamed during this process to returnLyrics) so that it retrieved the song name itself in a separate call rather than passing it through from the previous function.
+On investigation it appeared that the issue was caused by the function trying to pass a song name into a new function (getLyrics, renamed during this process to returnLyrics), but when quotes were present in the song name, it was reading this as the end of the parameter and erroring because there was no closing parenthesis.
+This was resolved by editing getLyrics so that it retrieved the song name itself in a separate call rather than passing it through from the previous function.

 Each stage of testing was re-done after any new functionality changes.